Longtime Tulsa TV journalist Clayton Vaughn dies

 "He’s one of the most significant professional and personal relationships of my life.
 It’s hard for me to imagine no longer being able to talk with Clayton."

-After retiring from broadcasting, Vaughn became Executive Director of the Tulsa Historical Society through 2006.
+After retiring from broadcasting, Vaughn became executive director of the Tulsa Historical Society, where he served through 2006.

 “I had never had an association with a museum except to walk through them,” he once told the Tulsa World.
 “I didn’t know anything about nonprofits, except for being on a few boards.”